Artist : Dale Leach

 Description / Inspiration

 WildNets (www.wildnets.com.au) is the new sponsor of Crusader Koala!
 And we love the synergy between Crusader Koala's design and WildNets branding - there is even a flying fox on Crusader's chest.
 It was a marriage meant to be.
 Welcome to the Hello Koalas Sculpture Trail!

-Crusader Koala resulted from a collaboration between Dale Leach, artist illustrator and Sea Acres Rainforest Centre, a NSW National Parks and Wildlife Service visitor centre, in Sea Acres National Park.
+Back in 2013, Crusader Koala resulted from a collaboration between Dale Leach, artist illustrator and Sea Acres Rainforest Centre in Port Macquarie.

-Crusader Koala is the champion of threatened species in the endangered littoral (coastal) rainforests of the Macleay-Hastings area on NSW’s mid north coast.
+Crusader Koala was designed to be the champion of threatened species in the endangered littoral (coastal) rainforests of the Macleay-Hastings area on NSW’s mid north coast.
 The masked Crusader protects rainforest animals under the shelter of a living cape of lush subtropical rainforest.